aaronnealy/window-sill/README.md

 # Features

-This react app runs of course react.
-It also features mongodb and mongoose to seed the database of houseplants into your own profile.
+Built with React.js and some bootstrap.
+It also features mongodb and mongoose to seed the data of houseplants into your own profile.

 # Installation